 The Fall 2012, Fall 2013, and Fall 2015 editions of BPEA each featured papers that introduced new models for analyzing data released by the Bureau of Labor Statistics every month.
+These papers are no longer updated, but this page is preserved for archival purposes.

 Weather-Adjusting Economic Data